-Take a few minutes to look for and correct electrical safe hazards in your home.
-It does not take too long to check the insulation on a cord, move an appliance away from water, check for correct wattage light bulbs or install a GFCI (ground fault circuit interrupter).
+It is essential to be aware of electrical safety hazards in your home and fix them when possible.
+It does not take too long to check the insulation on a cord, move an appliance away from water, check for correct wattage light bulbs, or install a GFCI (ground fault circuit interrupter).

 These problems were not detected or corrected because no inspection had been made for several years.
-In a number of cases investigated by CPSC, homes ranging from 40 to 100 years old had not been inspected since they were built.
+In several cases investigated by CPSC, homes ranging from 40 to 100 years old had not been inspected since they were built.

 The panel should contain a label or tag with a date, a signature, or initials on it.
 If there is more than one date, the most recent one should be the date of the last inspection.
 DO NOT remove the service-panel cover.
 This is a job for a qualified electrician.

 Circuit Breaker Panel Potential Electrical Hazards and Their Symptoms

 There are a lot of indicators of electrical hazards you should be aware of.
 The first is power outages.
 If fuses need to be replaced or circuit breakers need to be reset frequently, it could signify a larger problem.

 Also, be warry of electrical panels that contain fuses or circuit breakers rated for higher currents than the ampacity (current capacity) of their branch circuits, sometimes called "overamped" or "overfused."

 Lights that are dim or flickering could also be a sign of a larger issue, as is a sizzling sound and sparks anywhere in your electrical system.